-Our projector array system consists of 72 Texas Instruments DLP Pico projectors each of which has 480×320 resolution.
+Our projector array system consists of 72 Texas Instruments DLP Pico projectors each of which has 480x320 resolution.
 At the time of publication, these projectors are the smallest commercially available projector as they do not include additional battery or processing hardware.
 Other LCoS or MEMS-based projector technologies could also be produced in a similar size.
 Even though the projectors use low-power LED light source, additional fans were added to provide active cooling.
-Our projectors are evenly spaced along a 124-cm circular curve with a radius of 60 cm.
-This setup provides an angular resolution of 1.66 deg between views.
-At the center of the circle, we place a 30×30 cm vertically anisotropic screen (see Fig. 1).
-The ideal screen material should have a wide-vertical scattering profile so the 3-D image can be seen from multiple heights, and a narrow horizontal scattering profile that maintains the divergence of different projector pixels to varying horizontal views.
+Our projectors are evenly spaced along a 124 cm circular curve with a radius of 60 cm.
+This setup provides an angular resolution of 1.66° between views.
+At the center of the circle, we place a 30 cm x 30 cm vertically anisotropic screen (see Figure 1.
+The ideal screen material should have a wide-vertical scattering profile so the 3D image can be seen from multiple heights, and a narrow horizontal scattering profile that maintains the divergence of different projector pixels to varying horizontal views.
 When a projected image passes through the vertically anisotropic screen, it forms a series of vertical stripes.
 Without any horizontal diffusion, the stripe width is equivalent to the width of the projector lens.

-Each projector is 1.42-cm wide with a 4-mm lens.
-In order to eliminate any gap between stripes, this would require stacking several hundred projectors in overlapping vertical rows.14 We found that acceptable image quality could be achieved with a single row of projectors if we use a holographic diffuser to generate 1 to 2 deg of additional horizontal diffusion and stack the projectors with a 2-mm gap (see Fig. 2 and Video 2 at 0:30).
-The holographic diffuser generates a slight angular blur to the projector rays, smoothly filling in the gaps between the projectors with adjacent pixels.
-Ideally, the width of the diffusion lobe should be equal to
+Each projector is 1.42cm wide with a 4mm lens.
+In order to eliminate any gap between stripes, this would require stacking several hundred projectors in overlapping vertical rows.14 We found that acceptable image quality could be achieved with a single row of projectors if we use a holographic diffuser to generate $1-2^{\circ}$ of additional horizontal diffusion and stack the projectors with a 2 mm gap (see Figure 2 and Video 1 at 1:00).
+The